TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-4.markdown

 000015e6: 4e75                      rts
 ```

-# Self modifying code
+# Self-modifying code

-The creation of the jump table performed by the `MakeFunctions` routine leverages a very powerful feature of any assembly language, that is being able to produce code that self modifies.
+The creation of the jump table performed by the `MakeFunctions` routine leverages a very powerful feature of any assembly language, that is being able to produce code that self-modifies.
 This feature comes from a property of machine languages called [homoiconicity](https://en.wikipedia.org/wiki/Homoiconicity).

 The basic idea of homoiconicity is that the language doesn't consider data and code two different things, thus allowing to use the code as an input for routines and to change it programmatically.
 Pay attention that self-modifying code is just one of the implications of homoiconicity, and not its definition.